SERVIDOR-L3HO/ULTRAGOL-API3/replit.md

 **Feature Specifications:**
 *   **League Data:** Comprehensive standings, top scorers, and news for all supported leagues.
+*   **Full Article Content Extraction (NEW - Nov 2025):** News endpoints now extract and return the complete text content of news articles instead of just links.
+The system visits each article URL and extracts the full body text, with intelligent parsing for different sources (Mediotiempo, ESPN, BBC Sport).
+Each news item includes a `contenido` field with the full article text and a `contenidoDisponible` flag.
+To optimize performance, the first 5 articles include full content while remaining articles provide placeholders with links for on-demand access.
 *   **Liga MX Specifics:** Includes team lists, logos (4 sizes), and YouTube video highlights (up to 50 recent videos with metadata).
 *   **Calendar with Matchdays:** Provides detailed fixture lists, including matchday numbers, team names, dates, times, and a live countdown to each match for all leagues.
 *   **Unified Calendar Endpoint:** `/calendario/todas-las-ligas` provides a professional aggregated view of all fixtures across all 6 leagues with complete information (jornada, teams, dates, times, countdowns) and structured metadata (updated timestamp, total leagues, total matches per league).